vercel/next.js/examples/with-typescript/README.md

 # TypeScript Next.js example

-This is a really simple project that show the usage of Next.js with TypeScript.
+This is a really simple project that shows the usage of Next.js with TypeScript.

 ## Deploy your own